Question：Windows update deleted my files?

 Windows 11 can chip away at the old Single-core processor with a small memory of about 1GB, yet slow.
 If your old PC has 4 GB RAM, 80 GB HDD, and a double core processor at 2 GHz, you can utilize Windows 11.
 Windows 11 is a lot quicker and better in any capacity than Windows 7.

 3. How to deal with Windows update not working problem?

 On the off chance that you get an error code while downloading and launching Windows updates, the Update Troubleshooter can help settle the issue.
 From the Start Menu, go to Settings > Update and Security > Troubleshoot > Additional Troubleshooters.
 Then, select Windows Update and Run the troubleshooter.

 If you update the framework to Windows 11, you will be unable to find a few documents on your device.
-This is because the Windows 11 update may likely have moved your data to another area on your PC.
+This might be because the Windows 11 update may likely have moved your data to another area on your PC, or the Windows update deleted files.
 This blog specifies some simple to utilize strategies to recover files after Windows update.
-So, while moving up to Windows 11, Tenorshare 4DDiG Data Recovery Software is the most solid alternative to recover them if the documents get erased.
+So, while moving up to Windows 11, Tenorshare 4DDiG Data Recovery Software is the most solid alternative to recover data from Windows hard drive.